Michigan School of Psychology

 Healthy people, healthy relationships, and healthy communities.

 We exemplify our belief in every person’s power to grow by consistently evolving in response to society’s challenges.
-MSP is responding to a lack of access to quality mental health services in our own community by creating the Michigan School Clinic, opening in September 2019.
-This training clinic will offer low or no cost mental health services to those most in need.
+Our students are preparing for careers as multi-culturally competent clinicians who will serve their communities.
+MSP is expanding access to quality mental health services in our community through the Michigan School Psychological Clinic, which offers low cost mental health services to those most in need.

 Educate psychologists today who will transform our world tomorrow.